New York Chapter 2

 Disaster Preparedness Resources

 In the last few years we have seen millions of Americans displaced and suffering because of natural disasters.
 The experts all agree that such an event is likely to strike the Northeastern United States sooner or later.
 Being prepared for such events is essential.
+One reason to be prepared is because it ensures the survival and relative comfort of your family.
+The other reason is because it makes things less chaotic for rescuers and relief crews.
+If you are able to manage your life without any help, it frees up rescue teams to handle those who are truly in need of their help.
 Should a natural disaster arise, there are many actions that you can take both before and after the event to ensure your well being and safety.
 Hurricanes, floods, ice storms, major snow storms and prolonged electric loss each create different circumstances that you must address.

-In an emergency, there may be major damage to the infrastructure (roads, power grids, water supply) around us.
+In an emergency, there may be major damage to the infrastructure (roads, power grids, water supply, gas stations) around us.
 Having your car fueled and ready to go is not enough if the roads cannot be traversed.
 If an alarm is sounded and you are advised to leave, it is important that you do so immediately, as the roads will get congested quickly.
 Have a plan, destination and route in mind.
 Be sure you have emergency supplies available for both home and your car.
+It is nice to have some cash; with the power out and the telephone system down, ATMs and credit card machines are not going to work.

 The ICE Campaign: The 'ICE' (In Case of Emergency) Campaign idea was thought up by a paramedic who found that when he went to the scenes of accidents, there were always mobile phones with the patients, but they didn't know which number to call.
 Yes, there were hundreds of numbers stored, but which one is the contact person in case of an emergency?
 All you need to do is store the number of a contact person or persons who should be contacted during emergency under the name 'ICE' (In Case Of Emergency).
 In an emergency situation, Emergency Service personnel and hospital Staff would be able to quickly contact the right person by simply dialing the number you have stored as 'ICE.'
 For more than one contact name simply enter ICE1, ICE2 and ICE3, etc.